 Summer 1973 — Plastic litter bags designed and purchases by the 46ers are distributed at select trailheads for the first time to help alleviate litter issues in the High Peaks.

 May 25, 1974 — Forty-Sixer volunteers participate in the DEC-sponsored “Clean-up Day” in the High Peaks to pack out litter found on the trails and around camp sites.

 Summer 1977 — The first all-46er volunteer trail maintenance crew spends four days working on drainage to eliminate swampy sections of the Lake Arnold Crossover trail.

 September 1978 — The club’s volunteer trail maintenance program is formalized and Jim Goodwin is appointed Trailmaster of the 46ers to coordinate the club’s trail improvement projects.

 1985 — The club sponsors programs in conjunction with the state’s celebration of the 100th anniversary of the creation of the Forest Preserve.

 1990 — The club extends recognition for those hikers who climb all of the 46 High Peaks in winter with a “W” after their climbing number and a specially designed winter rocker patch.

-1996 — The 46er trail maintenance program joins with the ADK and DEC to establish the Trailless Peaks Committee to develop a plan to establish sound and environmentally suitable paths on the trailless peaks and provide minimal maintenance to prevent further environmental damage
+1996 — The 46er trail maintenance program joins with the ADK and DEC in establishing the Trailless Peaks Committee to develop plans for sound and environmentally suitable paths on the trailless peaks and to provide minimal maintenance to prevent further environmental damage.

 1996 — Grace Hudowalski retires as club historian, a position she has held since the club’s creation in 1949.
 A team of volunteers take over her duties, including hiker correspondence.